Closing a Chase account may be the right decision for you, but make sure you explore all your options and know what steps to take beforehand.

 When deciding whether or not to keep a card, look into your options for upgrading or downgrading it before making any final decisions.

-For example, let’s say that you signed up for the Chase Sapphire Reserve card to earn its 60,000 point sign-up bonus, but now that $550 annual fee is too much to handle.
+For example, let’s say that you signed up for the Chase Sapphire Reserve card to earn its 50,000 point sign-up bonus (after spending $4,000 in the first three months), but now that $550 annual fee is too much to handle.
 Before you cancel your card, consider downgrading to a card like the Chase Freedom Flex℠.

 Unlike the Chase Sapphire Reserve credit card, Chase Freedom Flex charges no annual fee, and while it’s a cash back card, the ability to earn Chase Ultimate Rewards points means that you can apply your rewards toward travel as well.